 The implementation of new ideas will require time and resources.
 The CSM must be equipped to clarify how the ideas will prove value and increase client success early on.
 To help facilitate the discussion on how value will be proven over time, your CSM should show the clients the realized values and business outcomes that a similar success plan or use case has achieved for other clients.

-For new customers, the best time to time to plant new business outcome ideas is before the onboarding process begins (during and after kick off).
+For new customers, the best time to plant new business outcome ideas is before the onboarding process begins (during and after kick-off).
 On the other hand, for older clients, the CSM should assume that every year the client might have undergone vital changes in their business goals and vision.
 A recommended approach will be to ask clients what has changed in their business goals and company strategy a few months before renewal.
 This inquiry can be carried out by a survey for smaller clients.
 It should, at the very least, be done annually for a lower segment of accounts and quarterly for the more strategic accounts.

 3 Ways to Maximize Perceived Value